cyber-dojo/commander/README.md

 Run 'cyber-dojo COMMAND --help' for more information on a command.
 ```

-# overridding the default port
+# overriding the default port
 By default your cyber-dojo server will be on port 80.
 You can override the port in two ways:
 * an environment-variable